darktable-org/dtorg/content/blog/2021-07-03-darktable-3.6/index.md

 The darktable team is proud to announce our second summer feature release, darktable 3.6.
 Merry (summer) Christmas!

-This is the first of two releases this year and, from here on in, we intend to issue two new feature releases each year, around the summer and winter solstices.
+This is the first of two releases this year and, from here on, we intend to issue two new feature releases each year, around the summer and winter solstices.

 As usual, all the new features are fully documented in the [user manual](https://darktable.org/usermanual/3.6/en).
 The manual is still English-only for now, but translations are in progress ([here](https://darktable-org.github.io/dtdocs/)) and an epub version is now available.

 ## Module Groups & Quick Access Panel

 ### Quick access panel

-The *quick access panel* is a replacement for *basic adjustments* and then some.
+The *quick access panel* is a replacement for *basic adjustments* and much more.
 This feature provides a new interface to the existing processing modules within a single unified layout.
 Users can add controls from _any_ module to the quick access panel for increased productivity and enhanced ergonomics.

-This new implementation is GUI only-- controls and pixel filters still belong to their respective modules and can be properly moved along the pipeline individually using their original, linked, module.
+This new implementation is GUI only -- controls and pixel filters still belong to their respective modules and can be properly moved along the pipeline individually using their original, linked, module.

 ### Module groups enhancements

 Modules can now be quickly added to or removed from a module group by right-clicking on the group tabs.
 This avoids the need to modify the group in the maintenance window, but bear in mind it doesn't yet update your custom presets.
-You can also quickly access the *module group maintenance* window by Ctrl+clicking on the preset menu icon.
+You can also quickly access the *module group maintenance* window by `Ctrl`+clicking on the preset menu icon.

 The *module group maintenance* window has also been enhanced to include setup for the quick access panel.
 You can now auto-apply module group presets depending on the type of image you are editing.